 Buying & Measuring Advice

-Starting a new school is an exciting and positive time for you and your child, The Class Collections are here to help to make buying uniforms a stress-free experience.
-Our staff are professional and knowledgeable and will do everything we can to assist you.
+Starting a new school is an exciting and positive time for you and your child, The Class Collections are here to help to make buying uniforms a simple, stress-free experience.
 We work closely with schools making sure that uniforms are both smart and comfortable for the wearer and that our prices are competitive.

 Here are some important tips to consider when purchasing a uniform, and ways to ensure when you are measuring that you achieve the best possible fit.